adamgeorgeson/integral/README.md

 ```
 rails generate integral:install
 ```
 7. Install your preferred background task manager.
-If this is not Delayed Job you'll have to update the `carrierwave_backgrounder` config file
+If this is not [Delayed Job][delayed-job] you'll have to update the `carrierwave_backgrounder` config file
 ```
 config/initializers/carrierwave_backgrounder.rb
 ```